The levels of simulacra

 “It is advantageous for me to say there is a pandemic headed our way from China.”

-We can think of this as a kind of shading from pure discussion of the world-as-it-is to conflict-theoretic manoeuvring, perhaps.
+We can think of this as a kind of gradient from a pure discussion of the world-as-it-is to conflict-theoretic manoeuvring.

 Related: